Anhilyx/adv_algo_graphs/README.md

 ### 1. Which algorithm should be used to find the shortest path between all pairs of nodes in a graph?

-To find the shortest path between all pairs of nodes in a graph, the Floyd-Warshall algorithm is the best choice.
+To find the shortest path between all pairs of nodes in a graph, the *Floyd-Warshall* algorithm is the best choice.
 This algorithm can, with a complexity of `O(n^3)`, find the shortest paths between all pairs of nodes in a graph.
 As a bonus, it also works with graphs that have negative weights (as long as there are no negative cycles, in which case the result will be incorrect, but the algorithm will not crash).

 > Compared to this one, *Dijkstra*'s is more suited for finding the shortest path from a single source node to all other nodes in a graph with non-negative weights, while *Bellman-Ford* is also used for single-source shortest paths but can handle graphs with negative weights, at the cost of increased complexity.

 ### 2. Which algorithm should be used to find the minimum spanning tree of a graph (in the case of a complete graph)?

-For finding the minimum spanning tree (MST) of a complete graph, *Prim*'s algorithm the best choice.
+For finding the minimum spanning tree (MST) of a complete graph, *Prim*'s algorithm is the best choice.
 It's the most efficient for dense graphs (which complete graphs are the best example), with a time complexity of `O(n^2)`.

 > *Kruskal*'s algorithm was another option, but is generally more efficient for sparse graphs, but less so for dense graphs, and even less so for complete graphs.